AjithRevildo/Amazon-clone/README.md

 So Visual Studio Code is the Code Editor we are going to use, this is what professionals mostly use, but this is more of a personal preference.
 You can use Atom or any other editor too, but Visual Studio Code makes your life easier.
 Now that in you are in Visual Studio Code, Press Ctrl + J (on Windows) and Command + J (on Mac) and you should see a terminal window at the bottom just like shown below.

-Don’t freak out, this is just a regular terminal, we are not hacking anything 😆 Now that you’re in the terminal, we can now install and setup React app.
+Now that you’re in the terminal, we can now install and setup React app.
 And this is usually a headache when doing manually.
 So Facebook, the creator of React made a script which installs and sets up React for you without any type of headache.

 To use this script, just type the following in the terminal and press Enter.
 This will take time so till then you can read what the script actually does below. npx create-react-app .

 Here’s how this works. npx is a part of npm (Node Package Manager) except npx runs a remote script instead of installing it locally.
 This is done so that you always have the latest version of React installed in your project. create-react-app is the name of the remote script and “.” specifies that we want the script to make a React project in the SAME FOLDER and not make a new folder for it, if you had to make a new folder name, you could just provide the name of folder instead of “.” and it would make a folder for you.
 You know that it is finished when you see “Happy Hacking” on your terminal.
 If you see this, we are ready to move on.

 Now that we have our React App installed, now we can start it.
 In the terminal type the following command.
-This command will start the React App. npm start
+This command will start the React App.

+npm start

 After you hit Enter, you should see your default browser open.
 Although I suggest Google Chrome because of it’s development tools making life easier, it’s still your personal preference, but we cannot guarantee development quality with other browsers.

 If you did everything correct, you must see the following screen on your browser window.